-OVERVIEW: Mid Atlantic Arts Foundation tasks itself with supporting artistic work created by, presented to, and engaged with its geographic region.
+OVERVIEW: Mid Atlantic Arts Foundation supports artistic work created by, presented to, and engaged with its geographic region.

-IP TAKE: Mid Atlantic Arts Foundation is primarily focused on bringing artistic expression into its region, but it wants that artistic work to come from all around the world.
-This foundation gives to the arts through its support of presenting organizations.
-Theater is on the playbill, though it's less prevelantly presented than dance and music.
+IP TAKE: Mid Atlantic Arts Foundation seeks to bring artistic expression to its region.
+However, that artistic work can come from all around the world.
+This foundation supports the performing arts through its funding of presenting organizations.
+It supports theater, though less than dance and music.

-The “there” of the Mid Atlantic: Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, and West Virginia.
-The foundation also intriguingly includes support of the U.S. Virgin Islands.
+For the foundation’s purposes, the Mid-Atlantic region consists of Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, and West Virginia.
+However, it also supports the U.S. Virgin Islands.

-The biggest of MAAF’s funding programs is ArtsCONNECT, a program that’s all about teamwork: It provides support for projects in which at least three Mid Atlantic performing arts presenters from two different states work collaboratively to present a touring solo artist or ensemble.
+The biggest of MAAF’s funding programs is ArtsCONNECT, a program that prioritizes teamwork: It supports projects in which at least three Mid Atlantic performing arts presenters from two different states work collaboratively to present a touring solo performer or organization.

-The consortium’s plan must include public performances and well as community outreach engagements, with an eye towards both of these elements tapping into underserved communities.
-There are some worm-hole details regarding which presenting organizations can band together to submit an application; be sure to read the guidelines carefully.
+The consortium’s plan must include public performances as well as community outreach engagements; ideally, both of these elements should reach underserved communities.
+Grant seekers should read the guidelines carefully, especially the details regarding which presenting organizations can band together to submit an application

 In a similar vein, MAAF also operates a Special Presenter Initiatives program.
-It's a microcosm of ArtsCONNECT, specifically geared towards bringing performance to Delaware, West Virginia, the District of Columbia, and the U.S. Virgin Islands (the smallest populations in the Mid Atlantic region) with grants ranging from $500 to $5,000.
-For this program, the performance groups must be from the Mid Atlantic or reside outside of the U.S. Brown Box Theatre Company, based in Maryland, recently performed in Delaware through this program.
+It is a microcosm of ArtsCONNECT, specifically geared towards bringing performance to Delaware, West Virginia, the District of Columbia, and the U.S. Virgin Islands (the smallest populations in the Mid Atlantic region) with grants ranging from $500 to $5,000.
+For this program, the performance groups must be from the Mid Atlantic or reside outside of the U.S.

-Lastly, if you’re a theater company whose home base is either in the Mid Atlantic region or outside of the U.S., you also may want to seek out the opportunity to join MAAF’s Mid Atlantic Tours roster, which puts you on a touring bill traveling throughout the region with the foundation’s oversight.
+Lastly, theater companies whose home base is either in the Mid Atlantic region or outside of the U.S. may want to seek out the opportunity to join MAAF’s Mid Atlantic Tours roster, which puts grant seekers on a touring bill traveling throughout the region with the foundation’s oversight.